gitter-badger/probtn-web/README.md

 A: Such option isn't available at current version (case several buttons on one page will case some conflicts).

+## Documentation

+More documentation about button could be found at wiki - https://github.com/probtn/probtn-web/wiki/Button-documentation

 ## Wordpress example:
 ![ScreenShot](https://dl.dropboxusercontent.com/u/3482508/wordpress-screenshot-1.gif)